Sunday, 22 December 2024

 138. The Drift by deary

 Despite still having slavery in its DNA, this unchecked capitalism has now become the new religion.
 Reagan, by exhausting Russias wealth pool, created an oligarchy.
 And not just in Russia.
-A politician's role is now to serve that whilst trying to serve the low-cost world we create.
+A politician's role is now to serve that whilst paying lip-service to the low-cost world we create.
 Meaning that only the very richest feel any gains.
 Something similar occurred during the late Roman Empire.
 When its ideas, language, and culture took hold elsewhere while it became obsessed with lying and deceiving the everyday folk in its care.

 Friday, 13 December 2024